FAForever/faf-linux/README.md

-## Experimental SteamRT version!

-You are on the experimental `steamrt4` branch.
-If you encounter issues, please visit the support channel.

 # FAF on Linux

 A set of scripts to automatically set up Supreme Commander: Forged Alliance with [Forged Alliance Forever](https://faforever.com/) on Linux.
 Tested on some places.

+## Important notice

+faf-linux has been updated to use the Steam Runtime.
+This will simplify installation and should eliminate a large class of strange bugs caused by distro differences.

+Some recent versions of Ubuntu break sandboxing by default.
+If you see the error message `FATAL: bwrap missing or nonfunctional`, you will need to run `echo "kernel.apparmor_restrict_unprivileged_userns = 0" | sudo tee /etc/sysctl.d/99-allow-userns.conf` and then reboot.

 ## Setup instructions

 1. Install prerequisites from your distribution's package manager:
-   - Debian and derivatives (Ubuntu, Pop!\_OS, Linux Mint, etc):
+   - Debian and derivatives (including Ubuntu, Pop!\_OS, and Linux Mint):
      - Ensure `i386` architecture is enabled: `sudo dpkg --add-architecture i386`
      - `sudo apt install git curl jq bubblewrap libvulkan1:amd64 libvulkan1:i386`
      - Nvidia drivers: make sure to have `libnvidia-gl-xxx:i386` (where X is the major version returned by `nvidia-smi`) installed.
-   - Fedora and Red Hat-based:
+   - Fedora and Red Hat-based (including Bazzite and Nobara):
      - `sudo dnf install git curl jq bubblewrap vulkan-loader.x86_64 vulkan-loader.i686`
-   - Arch Linux and derivatives (Manjaro, EndeavourOS, etc):
+   - Arch Linux and derivatives (including Manjaro, EndeavourOS, and CachyOS):
      - If you haven't enabled `multilib` in `pacman` yet, go to edit file `/etc/pacman.conf` and make sure the following are uncommented (including header):
          ```
          [multilib]